 As you’re making your decision, keep in mind what you want to do with your new quadcopter – is it a gift for a friend?
 Are you just buying it to have fun?
 Do you want to use your quadcopter for video?
 By identifying your needs and usage you can narrow down your choices considerably and therefore make a better and easier decision and the best quadcopter for you.

-One of the main companies pushing into the quadcopter market is DJI with its Phantom line of quadcopter.
-The Phantom is the Cadillac of consumer quadcopters, offering video capability, GPS integration, insane control and smoothness, and ability to program waypoints and have the quadcopter operate nearly autonomously.
+DJI is by far the quadcopter market leader and it owes its success to the Phantom line of quadcopter.
+The Phantom is the Cadillac of consumer quadcopters, offering video capability, GPS integration, precise control and smoothness, and ability to program waypoints and have the quadcopter operate nearly autonomously.
 The Phantom models are serious pieces of technology with professional capabilities, but packaged into a very easily understandable and usable interface.
 Highly recommend it to anyone interested in doing amateur or professional aerial video work.
-The Phantom comes in various different options (with links to our reviews):
+The Phantom comes in various different options:

 On the even higher end, the DJI Spreading Wings S1000 offers professional level solutions for aerial filming.
 It is the best quadcopter (actually an octocopter!) for high end filming and photography.